nandakola/aCloudManage/readme.md

 >https:// /{functionAppname}.scm.azurewebsites.net

-once you are in kudu click on "Debug console" -> "PowerShell" this will allow you to browse the site assets that you deployed using az command.
+once you are in kudu click on "Debug console" -> "PowerShell" this will allow you to browse the site assets that you deployed using Azure CLI.

-now go to "site" -> "wwwroot" -> "aManageTrigger "  and click edit button for  "amcloud.yml" this is where most of the configurations are, you need to update this while with your severs information annd start/stop timings.
+now go to "site" -> "wwwroot" -> "aManageTrigger "  and click edit button for  "amcloud.yml" this is where most of the configurations are, you need to update this with your severs information annd start/stop timings.

-apart form this there is one more configuration that u"ll need to updat is on local.settings.json which will be in project root folder ("site" -> "wwwroot") . i think apart form httpstrigger type function all other function types need a storage account.
-Update "AzureWebJobsStorage" value with one storage URL form your account. ---> rest of the app configuration is in the next section.

 ## Configuration

 After Git pull update the YML `amcloud.yml` file in the "amanageTrigger" folder with the Azure account info.

-Login to Azure PS (i tried on CLOUD PS).
+Login to Azure CLI (i tried on CLOUD PS).
 Create a service principal and configure its access to Azure resources and copy the results.

 ```